pharmpy/pharmpy/docs/retries.rst

 Running
 ~~~~~~~

-The retries tool is available both in Pharmpy/pharmr.
+The retries tool is available both in Pharmpy and pharmr.

 An example of how to initiate the tool can be seen below